slay419/Slackr/HOWTORUN.md

 The way we've setup the frontend is to run on its own flask server.

-You can run it directly by running
+You can run it directly by running.

 ```sh
 python3 frontend/static.py